 Oviedo, the capital of Asturias, is a fun city.
 The historic center is beautiful, lively yet relaxing.
 The city is packed with history and culture, with a gorgeous cathedral and a number of beautiful squares and markets where you can observe some good local action.

-GOOD TO KNOW: Cider is king in Asturias, and if you enjoy it one of the coolest places to visit in Northern Spain is definitely a proper cider house such as Sidra Crespo, a 40 minutes car ride from Oviedo.
+Cider is king in Asturias, and if you enjoy it one of the coolest places to visit in Northern Spain is definitely a proper cider house such as Sidra Crespo, a 40 minutes car ride from Oviedo.
 This is a very local cider house, that still makes the real thing (and not the sweetened cider that is commonly found off the counter).
 Make sure to give them a call to plan your visit.

 Check out my post 10 Gorgeous Places To Visit In Asturias, Spain.